Corporate Donations and Reputation

-Is your company thinking of giving to a charitable cause?
-Let us be the first to thank you for your generosity.
-Generosity is good for both the cause being donated to and your corporate reputation.
-We've found that many companies don't optimize giving in a way that benefits their online reputation to the fullest so here are some things generous businesses can do to not only help charitable causes in need but improve their reputation PR as well.
+We’ve found that many companies don’t optimize giving in a way that benefits their online reputation to the fullest, so here are some things generous businesses can do to not only help charitable causes in need but improve their reputation PR as well.

 Once you choose a cause you'd like to support, ask if they're willing to do one of these things to promote your donation:

-Charities, especially smaller ones, are usually more than happy to go the extra mile if you ask them to, but you need to ask.
+Charities, especially smaller ones, are usually happy to go the extra mile to help show the world how generous you are if you ask them to, but you need to ask.
 When giving, or even before you give, ask what the charity is willing to do to get the word out about your donation.
-Here are some examples of things that can be done to help not only the charity but the value of your corporate reputation as well.
-This aspect of corporate reputation is called corporate social responsibility, it's often abbreviated as CSR

 Write an article and post it on the charity's site